fish-shell/fish-shell/doc_src/tutorial.rst

     echo fish
     echo chips

+This is useful interactively to enter multiple commands.
+In a script it's easier to read if the commands are on separate lines.

 Exit Status
 -----------

-When a command exits, it returns a status code as a non-negative integer.
+When a command exits, it returns a status code as a non-negative integer (that's a whole number >= 0).

 Unlike other shells, fish stores the exit status of the last command in ``$status`` instead of ``$?``.

 ::